fedosejev/front-end-course/week-02/day-04/problems.md

 # Problems

-## 0.1:
+## 0.1.

-Write a function 'mergeArrays' that takes two arrays as parameters and returns a new array that is made of two arrays merged together.
+Write a function `mergeArrays` that takes two arrays as parameters and returns a new array that is made of two arrays merged together.

 Example: